adecrown/Three/README.md

 Three is a simple game

 ####To change opponent:
-       Change the value of the oppenent varaible in three.js from "computer" to "player" or vice versa.
+       Change the value of the opponent variable in three.js from "computer" to "player" or vice versa.